-Here you will learn how to make an anchor chart students will actually use consistently until they’ve mastered whichever learning objective the chart targets.
+This post will show you how to make an anchor chart that students will actually use consistently until they’ve mastered whichever learning objective the chart targets.

-Anchor charts are student and teacher-made poster-sized visuals that highlight essential content from a lesson or specific unit of study.
+Anchor charts are student plus teacher-made poster-sized visual artifacts that highlight essential content from a lesson or specific unit of study.

-Usually placed in highly visible, accessible places, anchor charts serve as visual references for students (and teachers) to use during mini-lessons, guided practice, independent work, or as part of informal assessments.
+Placed in highly visible, accessible places, anchor charts serve as visual references for students and teachers to use during mini-lessons, guided practice, independent work, or informal assessments.

 The first step is to think about your learning objectives, teaching standards, and/or overall lesson ideas.

-What exactly do you want students to master?
+What concepts do you want students to master?